-Siena Heights University is on a 140-acre campus in a small town setting in Adrian, Michigan, not far from Detroit and Toledo.
+Siena Heights University is on a 140-acre campus in the small town setting of Adrian, Michigan, not far from Detroit and Toledo.

+Interested in Greek life?
 Siena Heights University does not have fraternities or sororities.

 Other popular student organizations at Siena Heights University include Criminal Justice Club, Social Work Student Association, Psychology Club and Black Student Union.

 The Siena Heights University community comes together each year for Football Games, Midnight breakfast during exam weeks and Theatre Productions.

 This table offers information on housing at Siena Heights University.

 Siena Heights University offers housing for students.
 Students are required to live on campus through freshman year.
 First year students are guaranteed on-campus housing.

 The majority of Siena Heights University students live on campus.
 In 2022, 52% of undergrads at Siena Heights University lived in some kind of on-campus housing and 48% of students lived off-campus or commuted to Siena Heights University.
 There are 660 spots available in on-campus housing for all 1,782 undergraduates.
 In the 2021-2022 school year, 529 students chose to live in campus housing.
 On the weekends, about 60% students stay on-campus.
 First year students are allowed to park a car on campus.